 This particular evening was spent at Dominique’s newest project, Bruandises, a temple to cheese and charcuterie in Geneva’s Saint-Gervais neighborhood.
 It’s a small family shop and an adjunct to their main shop located in the Halle de Rive, a kind of upscale public market for wealthy Genevans.
 The expanded location affords them the opportunity to hold classes and tastings on site with the exact infrastructure required.

 The tasting took place in three flights with three cheeses per flight.
 While Véronique prepared each tea, one at a time, according to rigid time and temperature specifications, Dominque spoke briefly about each cheese.
 We were admonished to take a sip of tea before sampling the corresponding cheese.
-This, we were told, is to warm the mouth which aids in highlighting the particular synergies of the combination.
+This, we were told, is to warm the mouth which aids in highlighting the particular synergies of each combination.

 I told you these classes were thirteen years in the making.

-The tasting began with an “apero” featuring a cold-brewed, bergamot-scented Earl Grey and two of Dominique’s GRTA certified pork creations — a tangy, slightly acetic, air-dried saucisson and a fabulous cured pork loin that is the equal to any lonza from Italy or caña de lomo from Spain that I’ve tasted.
+The tasting began with an “apero” featuring a cold-brewed, bergamot-scented Earl Grey and two of Dominique’s GRTA certified pork creations — a tangy, slightly acetic, air-dried saucisson and a fabulous cured pork loin that is the equal to any lonza from Italy or caña de lomo from Spain.
 The claim of local provenance is no exaggeration either; the pork is from an organic farm near my home.
 In fact, I have met these pigs many times on my morning walk.
 Come each December, they disappear one by one, and now I know where they go.

 Véronique’s technique of cold-brewing — overnight in the refrigerator — and the use of bottled spring water makes for a delicate infusion without the slightest bitterness.
 Here the delicate, smokey, bergamot-scented tea paired beautifully with the rosemary- and marjolaine-dusted pork loin.
 It was the perfect beginning to whet the palate and arouse curiosity.